 This is very common in the first weeks.

-(If you’re seeing frequent grunting during sleep, this pairs well with:
+(If you’re seeing frequent grunting during sleep, this pairs well with:/learn/why-do-newborns-grunt-while-sleeping.)

 When breathing sounds are NOT normal